 recipient’s full or part-time employment is terminated.

-*Boards must ensure that job-retention services or support services are not provided to individuals who enter full-time or part-time employment and request job-retention services while on sanction or penalty status.
+*Boards must ensure that job-retention services or support services are not provided to individuals who enter full-time or part-time employment and request job-retention services while on penalty status.

 B-200: Support Services